Weakness Base Elements

 The source code uses comment styles or formats that are inconsistent or do not follow expected standards for the product.

-The software uses or specifies an encoding when generating output to a downstream component, but the specified encoding is not the same as the encoding that is expecte...
+The product uses or specifies an encoding when generating output to a downstream component, but the specified encoding is not the same as the encoding that is expected...

 The source code contains whitespace that is inconsistent across the code or does not follow expected standards for the product.

-The software imports, requires, or includes executable functionality (such as a library) from a source that is outside of the intended control sphere.
+The product imports, requires, or includes executable functionality (such as a library) from a source that is outside of the intended control sphere.

 Source code on a web server or repository often contains sensitive information and should generally not be accessible to users.